All About HIV Testing

 HIV Self-Test (HST)

 An HIV self-test is a finger-prick blood test that you can perform on yourself, at home or elsewhere, and receive results in 15 minutes.
 The testing kit comes as an easy-to-use device with directions.
-Australia only has one test approved for sale, which you can find online or in-store at pharmacies.
+Australia only has one test approved for sale, which you can find online, in-store at pharmacies, or in vending machines (at selected locations around NSW).

 You can now order up to a year’s supply (one every three months) of HIV self-tests for free through hivtest.au so long as you live in Australia and are over the age of 18.

-For more detailed information on approved HIV self-testing in Australia, visit the AFAO website.
+For more detailed information on approved HIV self-testing in Australia, visit Health Equity Matter’s website.

 HIV self-testing devices work by detecting HIV antibodies, which the immune system produces anywhere between two weeks to three months after exposure to the virus.
 Because of this window period, HIV self-testing devices may not provide a conclusive result until up to three months after a risk of exposure.